Rikkraan/simple_gan/readme.md

-#General adversarial network
+# General adversarial network

-Simple implemenation of a GAN learning to create a gaussian distrubition
+A very simple implementation of a GAN learning how to create a gaussian distribution (implementation in PyTorch) in a Jupyter Notebook